Fred Hargesheimer: Early life

 Hargesheimer was born and raised in Rochester, Minnesota.
-He earned a BS in Electrical Engineering from Iowa State College in 1940 before moving to Alpine, New Jersey, to work for FM radio pioneer Edwin H. Armstrong.
+He earned a BS in electrical engineering from Iowa State College in 1940 before moving to Alpine, New Jersey, to work for FM radio pioneer Edwin H. Armstrong.

 World War II

 Hargesheimer served with the 8th Photographic Reconnaissance Squadron of the U.S. Army Air Corps during World War II.
-He was flying a Lockheed P-38F-4 on a photo reconnaissance mission on June 5, 1943, over the island of New Britain, Papua New Guinea, when his plane was attacked by a Japanese Ki-45 Nick fighter.
+He was flying a Lockheed F-5A on a photo reconnaissance mission on June 5, 1943, over the island of New Britain, Papua New Guinea, when his plane was attacked by a Japanese Ki-45 Nick fighter.
 Despite his injuries and jammed canopy, he was able to parachute to safety.
 For the next month he fought to survive in the jungle.
 He was found by members of the Nakanai tribe after 31 days.
 They sheltered him for five months in the village of Ea Ea, risking their lives to protect him from being found by Japanese soldiers.
 He met up with Australian Coastwatchers who moved him inland.
 On February 5, 1944, Fred, along with other downed airmen, was rescued by the submarine USS Gato.
 He was awarded the Purple Heart, the Silver Star, the Distinguished Flying Cross, the Air Medal, and the Asiatic-Pacific Campaign Medal.
 After the war, he returned to his hometown of Rochester, Minnesota, where he raised a family of his own.